 Compared to its competition, Citi is generous with its sign-up bonuses.
-There are no restrictions on how many sign-up bonuses you can get for different cards, and you can earn multiple sign-up bonuses for any given card.
-That means you can get a bonus every time you cancel and then reapply for the same card.
+There are no restrictions on how many sign-up bonuses you can get for different cards.

-You can’t simply downgrade a card after earning the sign-up bonus and hope to get a second card 24 months later.
-Citi prevents customers from downgrading a card until they’ve had it for at least a year.
-And once you downgrade, you’ll have to wait another 24 months since the waiting period resets.
+However, you can’t simply downgrade a card after earning the sign-up bonus and hope to get a second card.
+Not only do you have to wait 24 months before reapplying for the same card, but Citi prevents customers from downgrading a card until they’ve had it for at least a year.

 Call Before You Apply